shiorisio/BImyproject/README.md

 - 2016-1-13
   - Revised script scripts/run.sh not to return error. (prokaryotes_r.txt: No such file or directory)
   - Included R program for checking GC contents in run.sh
+  - Revised R program using prokaryotes.txt
+  - For assessment of reproducibility, other student in this class (B3 Oyama) executed scripts/run.sh -> Some error is returned. (output file is output_oyama.txt)
+    - File name error -> Revised ncbiGenomeList-master to ncbiGenomeList
+    - Python module error

 - 2016-1-6
   - Revised script scripts/MyBIanalysis.py to confirm the metadata count of bacteria (genus)